The Best Sleep Position for Back Pain and 10 Other Health Problems

 The ideal sleeping position for you depends on your individual health and wellbeing.
 So we asked doctors to explain how you should sleep to relieve or prevent everything from back and shoulder pain to acne, wrinkles, and more.

-Sleeping wrong could do your spine major damage (along with these 10 other surprising things that cause back pain).
+Sleeping wrong could do your spine major damage (along with these other surprising things that cause back pain).
 The trick to reducing back pain is keeping your spine in its natural curve.
 Your best bets are lying on your back or side with a pillow strategically placed to take stress off your lower back, says Jeffrey Goldstein, MD, chief of spine service education at NYU Langone’s Department of Orthopaedic Surgery.
 “Often people are more comfortable on their back if there’s a pillow behind their knees, or between the knees if they’re on their side,” he says.
-(Here are 10 steps to take if your back hurts in the morning.)
+(Here’s further guidance on the best sleeping position for lower back pain.)

 Are you guilty of these 7 innocent habits that hurt your neck?
 The right set of pillows will keep your head even with your shoulders, reducing neck pain during the night.
 Find a stack height that stops you from straining your neck up or down, says Dr. Goldstein.
 Just be careful not to use too many, warns Dr. Bae.
 “In an effort to find a comfortable sleep position, some people get a huge, fluffy pillow, or double up on pillows,” he says.
 “They’re comfortable, but they don’t think about their head in relation to their neck.”